Missed Taylor Swift’s ‘The Eras Tour?’ Here’s your chance to catch it in theaters

 The singer recently began the international leg of her tour in Mexico City before heading to South America, Asia, and Australia, before rounding it out in Europe next August.

 Swift has spent nearly all of 2023 on tour and recently had the year’s largest album release to date with “Speak Now (Taylor’s Version).”
-If the extended tour isn’t enough for Swifties, fans have also questioned whether Swift will release two more “Taylor’s Version” albums in “Reputation” and “1989.”
+If the extended tour isn’t enough for Swifties, fans are also awaiting the release of another “Taylor’s Version” album in “Reputation” after the singer announced “1989 (Taylor’s Version)” will be released in early October.